-Time 30-60 minutes
+30-60 minutes

-This tutorial builds on the last tutorial.
+This tutorial builds upon the previous one.

 2 main components of the web interface: